bioepic-data/trowel/README.md

 #### generate-embeddings

-Generate vector embeddings for CSV data using CurateGPT and OpenAI's embedding API.
+Generate vector embeddings for CSV data using CurateGPT.

-This command handles the complete embedding pipeline: reading your prepared data, calling OpenAI's `text-embedding-ada-002` model for each row, storing embeddings in a DuckDB database, and optionally exporting results to CSV for downstream analysis.
+This command handles the complete embedding pipeline: reading your prepared data, calling CurateGPT's embedding model for each row, storing embeddings in a DuckDB database, and optionally exporting results to CSV for downstream analysis.

 **Requirements:**
-- `OPENAI_API_KEY` environment variable must be set
 - CurateGPT installed: `pip install curategpt`
 - DuckDB installed: `pip install duckdb`
+- `OPENAI_API_KEY` environment variable must be set only when using an OpenAI model

 ```bash
 # Basic usage - embed a prepared file